 Dishes like ackee and saltfish, steeped in history and geography, have a way of traveling with immigrants to their new homes where they provide comfort for homesick families.
 "Sunday breakfast was our day for ackee and saltfish," Williams recalls of his family.
 His parents are Jamaican and on Sundays, he and his siblings gathered at their family table in New Jersey for a saltfish and ackee breakfast.
 The dish and his memories are intertwined, which is why it's such an important part of Jamaican cuisine for him.
 "I think one of the reasons why it's the national dish is because of the history and that family aspect," he says.
 "If you speak to any Jamaican, they've eaten ackee and saltfish many times for breakfast with boiled bananas or yams with their families."

 At Vital, diners can taste the dish in one of two ways: the traditional way, or as a dish with sautéed ackee stewed with bell peppers, tomato, Scotch bonnets, and herbs, topped with a seared cod cake bound together with pounded yams.
-"It still has the flavor of the traditional elements but it's my take on it," Williams says.
+"It still has the flavour of the traditional elements but it's my take on it," Williams says.
 He hopes that by expanding diners' definition of Jamaican food, he's able to show them that Caribbean food in general is a cuisine that has nuance and variation.
 "The Caribbean gets lumped into one type of cuisine but every single island has its niche," he says.
 "I can have roti in Trinidad or Jamaica and it's going to taste very different."

 With his take on Jamaica's national dish, he hopes to introduce diners to a different take on Jamaican cuisine and to a dish that's central part of the country's cuisine—and that perhaps ackee and saltfish will become as beloved among his non-Caribbean customers as jerk chicken and beef patties.
 "Jamaican culture is so diverse and saltfish and ackee speaks directly to that," he says.
 "It's entrenched in Jamaican history and culture.
 I think everyone should try it."